fatimahammouri/doggyApp/README.md

 ### Search

-Allow users to filter the list of breeds with simple substring API matching.
+Allow users to filter the list of breeds with simple substring matching.

 ### Images